virginiaequitycenter/vaequity-reading/README.md

 The site is deployed using Github pages, and is designed to be modular so that each data processing and app development step is separated from another.
 The data processing and modeling are done in steps 1 and 2, and the applications are created in steps 3 - 5.
+The apps are then iframed into place on their respective html pages.